rsalgado/rock_paper_scissors/README.md

 The messages/events `"status_update"` and `"game_finished"`, are how the changes in the game's status (and state in general) are propagated to the front-end in real-time.
 At the other side of the channel, its backend functionality is implemented at `channels/user_socket.ex` and `channels/game_channel.ex`.
 The initial authentication of the socket being performed by `assets/js/socket.js` at the front-end and `channels/user_socket.ex` at the back-end; while using the common strategy of putting the token (`window.userToken`) in the layout's template (`templates/layout/app.html.eex`) inside a `script` tag.

-Finally, at `channels/game_channel.ex` there are the usual Phoenix channel callback for joining a channel with a given topic, keeping necessary state info at the `socket`; programming the initial status update, scheduling the game to stop after 10 minutes and sending the initial reply.
+Finally, in `RockPaperScissorsWeb.GameChannel` (`channels/game_channel.ex`) there are the usual Phoenix channel callback for joining a channel with a given topic, keeping necessary state info at the `socket`; programming the initial status update, scheduling the game to stop after 10 minutes and sending the initial reply.
 The file's module also defines callbacks for handling the `"choose"` messages from the channel as well as other callbacks for internal OTP messages; those callbacks also take care of broadcasting the messages to the client JS code (front-end).